This space is reserved for some hard questions directed to former MLA, Dr. Terry Lake.

 Looking around at how little of the forest base is left, it’s hard to believe that 240 million board feet of lumber a year can be sustained indefinitely.
 Or if it can be, then it would be helpful to know where it would come from.

 Call them worrywarts, but there are some who worry about future prospects for our community.
 They worry about the schools, about the hospital, about the banks, about the future of the post office.
-They also worry about the future of all the small local businesses that depend on a population of just such and such a size.
+They also worry about the future of all the little local businesses that depend on a population of just such and such a size.
+Hollow out a community, and they disappear.

-As well, they worry about what happens to a small community like ours when its children continue to move to the cities for lack of work.
+As well, they worry about what happens to a small community when for more than a generation its children are forced to move to the cities for lack of work.

-Will our community, like so many other small communities across the province, wake up one morning to discover that our single biggest employer has closed up shop?
+Will our community, like so many other small communities across the province, wake up one morning to find that our single biggest employer has closed up shop?
+It’s happened before.

 These are questions.